Why do we tend to hold on to losing investments?

 While we may manage physical accounts for our finances, we also often keep intangible mental accounts.
 Mental accounting causes us to view each investment in isolation and to make our decisions based on the state of the account at hand.8 We also attach emotions to these accounts.
 Consider the following scenario:

 You bought a concert ticket for 60$.
-It’s the day of the concert and you realize your ticket has gone missing and you have no proof of purchase.
-In your mental account, you have already spent the money to attend this concert, and already had positive emotions attached to it.
-So, you decide to buy another ticket and attend the concert because the negative emotions of spending the $60 for nothing seem worse than paying $120 in total.
+It’s the day of the concert, and you realize your ticket has gone missing and you have no proof of purchase.
+In your mental account, you have already spent the money to attend this concert and already had positive emotions attached to it.
+So, you may find it easier to reconcile buying another ticket and attending the concert because the negative emotions of spending 60$ for nothing seems worse than paying $120 in total.

 Regret and Pride